Home > On PM Motor > Permanent Magnet Motor Understanding the Key Differences Between DC and AC Motors

 Fundamental Principles of Permanent Magnet DC Motor

-PMDC motors operate on the fundamental principle of converting electrical energy into mechanical energy through the interaction of a magnetic field and a current-carrying conductor.
-A direct current (DC) sources power these motors, where the electric charge flows in one direction.
-The constant supply of electric current ensures a steady performance, making DC motors reliable for various applications.
+The principle of operation for PMDC motors is the conversion of electrical energy to mechanical energy through the interaction of a magnetic field and a current-carrying conductor.
+These motors are powered by direct current, in which electric charge flows in one direction.
+Since the flow of electric current is constant, DC motors maintain their performance at a steady rate, hence being reliable in use for different applications.

 Types of DC Motors

-DC motors can be classified into two primary types: brushed and brushless PMSM DC motor.
+DC motors can be categorized mainly into two types: brushed and brushless PMSM DC motors.

 Brushed DC Motors